When I mentioned I was going to Omaha, Nebraska, I was immediately asked, “What’s in Omaha???”

 As you cross above the Missouri River, you will see the dividing line between Nebraska and Iowa.

-As you straddle the line and take a picture you are “bobbing.”
-Tag your creative photo on social media and you might even be featured.
-If you’ve always dreamed of completing a marathon, Bob can help you with that too.
+As you straddle the line and take a picture, you are “bobbing.”
+Tag your creative photo on social media, and you might even be featured.
+If you’ve always dreamed of completing a marathon, Bob can help you with that, too.

-If you make it across the length of 0.90.9 K bridge and take a selfie with Bob, you can get an official 0.9K marathon sticker from the Omaha Visitor Center.
+If you make it across the length of the 0.90.9 K bridge and take a selfie with Bob, you can get an official 0.9K marathon sticker from the Omaha Visitor Center.

-Where to Stay in Omaha
+Where to Stay in Omaha, Nebraska

 During my visit, I stayed at the Omaha Marriott.
 Their newly renovated suites are beautifully designed and very welcoming….and the most important part….
 I slept great!

-I really enjoyed my time in Omaha.
-It surprised me in a good way and I hope that you will consider stopping if you normally just pass through this Midwest gem.
+Save on Booking Your Stay at Omaha Marriott HereI really enjoyed my time in Omaha, Nebraska, and it surprised me in a good way.
+I hope you’ll consider stopping if you normally just pass through this Midwest gem.

-1. Thank you so much for sharing this!
+Thank you so much for sharing this!
 My husband and I are going on a trip to Omaha in less than a month and are looking for things to do.
 We will definitely be going to Earlybird Brunch, “Bob the Bridge”, and the Omaha Zoo.
 Thanks for helping us get ideas!

-2. Omaha is one of my favorite cities!
+Omaha is one of my favorite cities!
 The zoo and the Old Market are amazing…and you didn’t even go to Nebraska Furniture Mart!
 That place is super fun too!
 Now I wanna go back!